mika-f/nextpida/packages/nextpida/README.md

 ## Type Detection

-Nextpida generates routes and type definitions for a default exported handler with a type definition of the following form:
+Nextpida generates routes and type definitions for a default exported handler with a typedefinition of the following form:

 ```typescript
 import type { NextApiRequest, NextApiResponse } from "next";